 - Remove body oils from jacuzzi tub jets.
 In our master bathroom, we have a whirlpool jetted bathtub.
 The Scrub Daddy works great at removing soap scum and body oils from around all of the whirlpool jets.

 - Scrub rubbery dog toys clean.
-The Scrub Daddy sponge squishes perfectly to fit deep inside a Kong toy, and the jagged edges do an amazing job of removing icky dog treat clumps from the sides of the Kong.
+This smiley face scrubber squishes perfectly to fit deep inside a Kong toy, and the jagged edges do an amazing job of removing icky dog treat clumps from the sides of the Kong.
 I also like how I can use a Scrub Daddy sponge to remove the dog drool and food crumbs from the rubbery bottom of our new favorite dog toy: the PAW5 dog treat bowl.